Client: National Museums NI

 Culture Lab is part of Making the Future - supported by the European Union’s PEACE IV Programme, managed by the Special EU Programmes Body.

-CultureLab explores cultural stereotypes and poses questions around issues of culture and identity.
+CultureLab deals with a contested history while exploring cultural stereotypes and posing questions around issues of culture.

 With the tagline ‘Don’t Believe the Stereotype’, the exhibition takes a playfully provocative approach, and includes the famous ‘Differences’ blackboard from the TV series Derry Girls.